Hey Kids (Start Here)

 Probably.

-“Yes, I believe you did.
-I presume you’ve broken your leg?”
+“I presume you’ve broken your leg?”
+Hermann inquires politely.

-“Um, no.” Newton shifts slightly to look at Hermann, much good may it do him with shades rather than corrective lenses.
+“Um, no.” Newton shifts to look at Hermann, much good may it do him with shades rather than corrective lenses.
 “My bones are super dense.
 At least, I’ve always pictured them that way?
-Honestly, they’re probably of disappointingly average density.
+Meh.
+They’re probably of disappointingly average density.
 Also.
 Hey.
 I’m fine.
 I’m a peak evolutionary specimen.
 If I could pick the most evolutionarily fit human as a representative of our entire species, I’d choose Mako, because duh, but I’m at least the upper decile, okay?
 I’m fine.
 I’m scrappy.
 Scrappy.
 You’re less scrappy.
 I probably broke all your ribs.”

 Hermann gingerly presses on his chest, but his bones seem to be intact.
 “I don’t think you did,” he replies.
 “Miraculously.”

-“Well try not to sleep so stealthily.
+“Well, try not to sleep so stealthily.
 On the floor.
 Like a creeper.”

 Hermann sighs aggressively and glares at Newton.